metastable-void/metastable-void/README.md

 1. I am now **messing around with computers/networks, with a non-techy personal background originally**.
 1. Although I do not want to disregard others' identities, I am happy with just being myself, and do not like others making useless arguments about something I appear to identify myself as.
-   - **Gender**: **NOT** specifically transgender or queer.
-I am just happy with somewhat gender-neutral expressions.
-Commonly she/her (my legal sex) is used for me, but you are free to any pronoun(s) for me that fit to you.
    - **Nationality**: I am not regarding myself as being Japanese.
 I grow up in Japan, and I am a native speaker of Japanese language, I have an Asian-looking appearance, I live in Japan now, and just that.
 I act for my ethical duties I believe in, and not for some specific nation/goverment.
 I do have some interests in Japan because I live in Japan, but that does not necessarily match ones of Japan.
    - **Religion**: I am a less religious person with strong Christianity influences.
 1. I am **open to job opportunities**.